 Down by the river is beautiful and it’s a wonderful way to get into the rhythm of Laos life as it’s where the Mekong and the Nam Khan rivers meet.
 You can get a coffee, a Beerlao or a smoothie and watch the sun go down over the mountains.

-In early evening you can even see fireflies in Laos, and there’s a bamboo bridge that you can cross to the other side.
+In the early evening, you can even see fireflies in Laos.
+Take the bamboo bridge that you can cross to the other side.
 You can climb Mount Phousi in the centre of town and get wonderful views from there too.